crodier/packet-router/README.md

 ----

-This harness explores Java Queue performance, with basic priority rules, for four types of messages.
+This test harness explores Java concurrent Queues, implementation performance.

+As well, basic message priorities are handled.

+In this harness, there are four priority levels of the messages.

 1. Management message:  urgent / low
 2. Normal Priority:  urgent / low

-Queues are necessary for 'sequential problems.'
+Concurrent Queues are necessary for 'sequential problems.'

 Sequential processing is the most common type of message processing, because message *fairness* is almost always a requirement.